Code of Conduct

 Only Simmons University registered student organizations may regularly use university space for meetings and worship.
-Room reservations must be made through the Office of Conferences and Special Events and approved by the Office of Student Leadership and Activities and the Office of Spiritual Life.
+Room reservations must be made through the Office of Conferences and Special Events and approved by the Center for Leadership and Engagement and the Office of Spiritual Life.

 Encouraging an Interfaith Community